 They take FOREVER otherwise.
 If you toss in an occasional citrus peel or onions, it should be ok.
 But they’re big no-nos for those who practice vermicomposting.
 Instead of composting my citrus peels, I make homemade cleaners!

-UPDATE: I’ve received plenty of questions about citrus in composts, and I did some further digging into this question.
+UPDATE: I’ve received plenty of questions about composting orange peels, and I did some further digging into this question.

 3. Bread and Other Grain Products